FatoniRahmat/Data-Analyst-in-Python/README.md

    3. Travel Insurance

-      This case is an example of the Olist E-Commerce Dataset, a type of simulation in which I perform extensive data analysis to provide insight
+      This case is an example of a Travel Insurance Dataset, a type of simulation in which I conduct extensive data analysis to provide insight to companies in discovering what criteria might be determining factors for someone to make an insurance claim.

       https://github.com/FatoniRahmat/Portofolio-Data-Analyst-in-Python/blob/main/Travel_Insurance.ipynb